lennartschepers/laravel-blog-concept/README.md

 * pagination
 * factories for easy debugging

-Styling done with tailwindcss and inline javascript is provided by alpineJS.
+Styling done with TailwindCSS and inline javascript is provided by AlpineJS.
 The database is mysql

 ## todo